uc-berkeley-w215/summer2020/project/helping-others.md

 ## Be available for follow-ups

-Just as your first-draft materials may need iteration to be understood, the folks your helping may have questions for you.
+Just as your first-draft materials may need iteration to be understood, the folks you're helping may have questions for you.
 They may want to better understand a concern, or to share improvements to see if you agree that a solution addresses a problem you have identified.